Nil-Andreu/leads-manager/README.md

 * First, create the type and the action (which is the query)
 * Second, create the reducer that will handle the change of state
 * Use the component to trigger the action on an event

+## 15. Error handling
+If we now for example put an email that is already in the database, it will have a 400 (bad request).
+So we need to handle those errors.

+The way we are going to do that is with a error reducer, where we are going to store those errors in the state.

+We will have a component that is catching those errors and display them to us.
+For this, we will use a third party package called react-alert.
+This is a component that will pop-up the error.
+For doing this:
+- npm install --save react-alert react-alert-template-basic react-transition-group
+- We will have a provider, the alert provider, which will wrap around everything.
+And for any component we want to use it, we just wrap the default export with this withAlert(Component).
+So we go to the App.js, where we need to include our alert provider.